Barcodes Across Industries: How Barcode Scanners Transform Business Operations

 The regulated cannabis industry relies heavily on barcode scanning for seed-to-sale tracking.
 Government regulations require detailed tracking of every plant, product, and transaction to prevent diversion to illegal markets.

 Compliance Tracking uses barcode scanners at every stage: planting, harvesting, processing, packaging, and sales.
-This comprehensive tracking satisfies regulatory requirements while providing business intelligence.
+This level of tracking satisfies regulatory requirements while giving operators useful business data.

 Rental and Sharing Economy